 Several years ago, I decided (rather I was actually coerced) into training for a marathon.
 I was what you would consider an amateur runner at best.
 I’d never had any formal training or run any races at all.
 You’d think I might have started with a 5k or something to build up to a marathon, however that’s not what happened.
 I signed up, paid my money, got my t-shirt, and began to train.

 Fast forward the clock 8 months and many miles later.
 I’m in the race moving along as well as I expected and up ahead I see the “mile 15” marker.
-All of the sudden it seems as if every ounce of energy and motivation left my body.
+All of a sudden it seems as if every ounce of energy and motivation left my body.
 I didn’t know what to do.
 I wanted to walk.
 This is a term which runners refer to as “The Wall”.

 Many people who are approaching the end of their working years begin to hit the wall.
 No motivation.
 No vision.
 Even if you love your job, it is all too common to reach this point in your life and “coast”.
 You are likely in the highest earning years of your life and it’s easy to become lax on your financial discipline.
 If you are within 5 years of retiring, you have the opportunity to finish strong and we want to help you.